Multi-Agent Reinforcement Learning for Energy Harvesting Two-Hop Communications with a Partially Observable State: Introduction

 \section{Introduction}

-\IEEEPARstart{E}{nergy} harvesting (EH) wireless communications refers to scenarios where the wireless communication nodes are able to collect energy from the environment.
-The wireless communication nodes may be battery-operated low power devices, especially if wireless sensor networks are considered.
-Depending on the specific application, the replacement of their batteries can be too expensive or sometimes infeasible \cite{Dargie2010}, e.g., in the cases where the nodes are located in remote locations, inside structures, or even inside the human body.
-In order to provide sustainable service or to reduce the operating expenses, EH has been considered as a promising energy source for such wireless communication nodes.
+\IEEEPARstart{W}ireless communication nodes play an important role in many applications of wireless sensor networks such as health monitoring, surveillance or intelligent buildings.
+However, depending on the specific application, charging or replacing the batteries of the wireless communication nodes can be too expensive or sometimes infeasible \cite{Dargie2010}, e.g., when the nodes are located inside the human body, in remote locations or even inside structures.
+In order to provide sustainable service or to reduce the operating expenses, energy harvesting (EH) has been considered as a promising energy source for such wireless communication nodes.
 In EH wireless communication networks, the EH capability of the nodes increases the network lifetime and can lead to perpetual operation because the nodes can use the harvested energy to recharge their batteries \cite{Ulukus2015, Ku2016}.
 However, the benefits of EH are not limited to an increased network lifetime.
 The fact that the EH nodes can collect energy from natural or man-made sources, e.g., solar, chemical or electromagnetic radiation, helps to reduce greenhouse gas emissions.
 Furthermore, since the EH nodes can work independently of the power grid, EH wireless communication networks can be deployed in areas that are usually hard to reach.
 In this paper, we address the problem of how to efficiently use the harvested energy and we tackle the problem from a communications perspective, i.e., we discuss how to efficiently transmit data using the harvested energy as the only energy source.